-It is important to follow a basic table tennis warm-up routine not only to improve your game but also to prevent injuries and muscle strain during the match.
+Following basic table tennis warm up routine is essential to improve your game and prevent injuries and muscle strain during the match.

-Generally, table tennis warm-up exercises last for five to ten minutes and end with another five minutes of stretches and freehand table warm-ups.
-During this period, you should perform light jogging, stretching, and flexible warm-up exercises.
+Generally, table tennis warm-up exercises last five to ten minutes and end with another five minutes of stretches and freehand table warm-ups.
+You should perform light jogging, stretching, and flexible warm-up exercises during this period.

 1. Set And Allocate Your Warm-Up Time

-It would be best if you wanted to make sure that you feel ready and all-set up before hitting the court, and that is why it is essential to allocate a proper time for warm-up.
-It is important to understand how much time you should give yourself for a proper table tennis warm-up.
+It would be best if you wanted to make sure that you feel ready and all set up before hitting the court, and that is why it is essential to allocate a proper time for warm-up.
+Understanding how much time you should give yourself for a proper table tennis warm-up is crucial.

-The general rule of thumb is to provide yourself with at least five minutes for performing basic warm-up exercises and cardio with two minutes of light jogging and three minutes of practicing table tennis movements and footwork.
+The general rule of thumb is to provide at least five minutes to perform basic warm-up exercises and cardio with two minutes of light jogging and three minutes of practicing table tennis movements and footwork.

-Players worldwide use different types of warm-up routines, so it may become overwhelming to choose the right model.
+Players worldwide use different types of warm-up routines, so it may become overwhelming to choose a suitable model.
 The good news is Mark Kovac from Tennis Congress has shared a standardized table tennis warm-up routine.
 Here’s the breakdown of the time you should allocate for a high-quality and complete table tennis warm-up.

 Table Tennis Warm-up time a total of 15-20 minutes